Michigan State University (East Lansing) Lunch Spots

 To backup the repo on bitbucket with owner username

-2. Name the repo y, fill out the rest of the form, and create repo.
+, fill out the rest of the form, and create repo. - Navigate to

-3. Navigate to dir/y on your local machine.
+on your local machine. - Enter the command:

 To make pushing to both remote repos easier from local machine

-1. Navigate to dir/y on your local machine.
+on your local machine. - Enter the command:

 To push to overleaf and bitbucket from local machine